Remembering The Classic ‘Lotus Esprit Turbo Challenge’ Game

 How it was to play the game

 Originally, the game featured 2 modes of play – one has you racing against 19 computer rivals (with witty names such as Alain Phosphate and Crash-Hard Banger), and the other pits you against the clock.
-There were 13 different types of races, ranging from Motorways to night-time to sections punctuated by roadworks, and some were lap-based with others being simple A-B. It also featured split-screen for two players to compete the race simultaneously.
+There were 13 different types of races, ranging from Motorways to night-time to sections punctuated by roadworks, and some were lap-based with others being simple A-B. It also featured a split-screen for two players to compete in the race simultaneously.

-Related: Remembering The Knight Rider from 1980s
+Related: Remembering The Knight Rider from the 1980s

 The Car- Lotus Esprit